-With this, the facilitators leveled themselves with the participants and emphasized with their needs, signaling that there is no need to worry, "let's trust the process with nature working things out" - creating that sufficient holding environment so that the participants could let themselves grow further into the process of creating their own Collaboratory.
+The way this happened was that some of the facilitators admitted feeling anxious themselves during the previous day.
+The term chaos was used to describe how complicated it is to organize an event with this many people having to work together in a self-organizing way.
+With this, the facilitators leveled themselves with the participants and emphasized with their needs, signaling that there is no need to worry, "let's trust the process with nature working things out" - creating a sufficient holding environment, so that the participants could let themselves grow further into the process of creating their own Collaboratory.
 This could be seen as a causation of how the participants took the opportunity to share vulnerable experiences that morning.
 This resulted in several occasions portrayed with a considerable amount of laughter during that sequence, a laughter we believe could be explained by the releasing tensions.

-After a brief rundown of the aims and agenda for the present day the participants moved into the assignment groups to start with their detailed plannings.
+After a brief rundown of the aims and agenda for the present day, the participants moved into the assignment groups to start with their detailed plans.
 Continuing from the first day where they finished up with a visioning sequence of finding their own role in the group, the participants seemed to be more comfortable within the space during the second day.
 One could argue that this is a natural process in group dynamics in general, but it is still a relevant aspect of the group process that needs to be mentioned when talking about how this group evolved during the event.
 As the day went by, the interplay between participants in all group combinations seemed to emerge in a natural, self-organizing way.
-People who felt like it and were ready for it, took the roles of more responsibility.
+People who felt like it and were ready for it, took the roles with more responsibility.
 We could partially explain this group dynamic based on the experience and age of the participants.
 But then again, this explanation has a varying degree of reliability as we observed substantial deviations in both camps of age and experience regarding the emerging roles of the individual participants within the summer school.